 With a unified message from parents/families and the UT community, the message of personal safety responsibility will resonate with students.
 We encourage you to talk to your student about personal safety and point him or her to the many safety resources on campus.

-We urge you to become familiar with the resources on the university’s Campus Life, Safety & Mental Health page as well as those that you find below.
+We urge you to become familiar with the resources on the University’s Campus Life, Safety, Health and Security Resources page as well as those that you find below.

 Emergency Communications